mckenzielee/Qi-Docs/docs/Writing_Data.rst

 Response Format
 ---------------

-Supported response formats include JSON, verbose JSON, and Qi.
+Supported response formats include JSON, verbose JSON, and Sds.

 The default response format for reading data is JSON, which is used in all examples in this document.
 Default JSON responses do not include any values that are equal to the default value for their type.